 Ms. Kilborne was appointed to our board of directors in December 2021.
-Ms. Kilborne has been the President and CEO of Cypress Trust Company (now known as Cypress Bank & Trust) since October 2019 and a director since April 2018.
-In addition, she has been a Director, President and CEO of Cypress Capital Group since October 2019.
+Ms. Kilborne has been the President and CEO of Cypress Bank & Trust since April 2018 and CEO of Cypress Capital Group since October 2019.
+She is also a director of both companies.
 In 2004, she founded another Florida based community bank as President and CEO and sold the company in January 2018.
 Ms. Kilborne has over thirty years of experience in the financial services industry in Florida.
 She served as a Director of the Federal Reserve Board of Atlanta Bank, Jacksonville Branch and currently serves on the corporate boards of HealthFirst, Inc., Florida Tech, and NCMIC.
 She is past Chair of the Economic Development Commission of the Space Coast, and of Holy Trinity Episcopal Academy, where she was also a volunteer teacher.
 She has served on the board of several community organizations including the East Coast Zoological Society, the Advisory Board of the Bisk College of Business at Florida Tech and many other local not for profit institutions.
 While in South Florida, she served on the Downtown Development Authority of West Palm Beach and Rosarian Academy and was awarded the Orchid Award by the mayor of West Palm Beach for her leadership in the community.
 Ms. Kilborne was selected to be a director based on her broad background in finance, accounting, entrepreneurship and governance.